otrv4/otrv4/otrv4.md

 Once a channel has been created with the DAKE, all data messages transmitted through this channel are confidential and have integrity.
 After a MAC key is used to validate a received message, it is revealed in the first message sent in the next ratchet.
-This allows for forgeability of the data messages and consequent deniability of their contents.
+This allows forgeability of the data messages and consequent deniability of their contents.

 If key material used to encrypt a particular data message is compromised,